PTB-SR/ocdb/docs/roadmap.rst

 For version 0.1.rc-1
 ====================

+* Update :doc:`Use cases <usecases>` to reflect current implementation.

+* Check other documentation for consistency.

+* Describe how to add data to the package.

+* Examples section, including Jupyter notebooks?

+* Implement reporting?

 * Design data structures and user interface

   * For starters, only ``ocdb`` user interface, not yet integrated into ``periodictable``.